wgromniak/mahout-extensions/README.md

 * To get all available configuration options run the JARs with ```--help``` option.
 * Spark needs the data in HDFS, MapReduce in a local directory (this will be made consistent in the near future).
 * Input data should be in CSV format.
-Objects are in rows, attributes are in columns, last column is always the decision attribute - currently only binary (0/1) decision is allowed.
+Objects are in rows, attributes are in columns, last column is always the decision attribute (only integer decision is allowed).
 Absent values are not possible.
 * If you want to run the Reducts Spark Big Data version run the ```mahout-extensions-spark-reducts.jar``` with ```--class org.mimuw.attrsel.reducts.spark.BigDataAttrSelDriver```.
 * You might need to run Spark with options such as ```--driver-memory 8g --executor-memory 2g --driver-java-options "-Dspark.akka.frameSize=1000" --num-executors 50``` to make it work.
 Running spark is tricky, cf. [_Spark should be better than MapReduce (if only it worked)_](http://blog.explainmydata.com/2014/05/spark-should-be-better-than-mapreduce.html).
 If you need help running the project, please contact us, we've probably already seen all the weired exceptions you get.